ipfs-shipyard/ipfs-github-action/README.md

+> [!CAUTION]
+> This GitHub Action is no longer maintained.
+Use [**`ipfs-deploy-acton`**](https://github.com/ipfs/ipfs-deploy-action) instead, which has similar functionality and supports IPFS Cluster, Kubo, and other pinning services.

 # IPFS Cluster GitHub Action

 Publish websites to [IPFS Cluster](https://ipfscluster.io/) as part of a Github Action workflow.
 This action pins a directory to IPFS by using the ipfs-cluster-ctl command to pin it to a remote IPFS Cluster.
 It sets the IPFS URL as a status on the commit that triggered the action, allowing easy previewing of rendered static sites on the dweb.